JoshuaIsom/connexiful/README.md

 The universe awaits your unique harmony.

-Connexiful is a philosophy that invites us to embrace the profound experiences of interconnectedness, coincidence, serendipity and synchronicity.
+Connexiful is a mindset that invites us to embrace the profound experiences of interconnectedness, coincidence, serendipity and synchronicity.
 It encourages curiosity, wonder and compassionate action in response to these "connexiful" moments.

 The core principles of Connexiful are:
 * *Awe and Wonder*: Cultivating a mindful awareness and appreciation of the unexpected connections and patterns we encounter in life.
 Recognizing the beauty and insight that can arise from glitches, anomalies and the unexpected.